Danny Aiken

-Daniel Lee Aiken (born August 28, 1988) is a former American football long snapper.
+Daniel Lee Aiken (born August 28, 1988) is an American former professional football player who was a long snapper in the National Football League (NFL).
 He was signed by the Buffalo Bills as an undrafted free agent in 2011.
-He played college football at Virginia after a prep year at Fork Union Military Academy.
+He played college football for the Virginia Cavaliers after a prep year at Fork Union Military Academy.

-Early years
+Early life

 While attending Cave Spring High School, Aiken lettered in football.
 During his high school career, he played on the defensive line, at quarterback, and in his early years on junior varsity he played offensive line.
 At quarterback in his senior year, he led the Knights to a 9–1 regular season record.
-Their only loss coming against the Salem Spartans (state champions that year) who won the game 7-6 in a controversial finish.
-The Knights finished the year with a 1–1 playoff record, defeating Brookville (led by future Virginia Tech quarterback Logan Thomas) in the regional semifinals before falling in the regional championship game to top-seeded and undefeated Liberty, finishing the season at 10-2.
+Their only loss coming against the Salem Spartans (state champions that year) who won the game 7–6 in a controversial finish.
+The Knights finished the year with a 1–1 playoff record, defeating Brookville (led by future Virginia Tech quarterback Logan Thomas) in the regional semifinals before falling in the regional championship game to top-seeded and undefeated Liberty, finishing the season at 10–2.

 He attended Fork Union Military Academy as a postgraduate, where he gained experience as a long snapper.